clangstonhinton/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-Leverage SQL, SQLalchemy and Python to perform data exploration and climate analysis on a sqlite database.
-A climate app was created using Flask to contain the analysis on the web.
+Leverage SQLalchemy, Python and Flask to perform data exploration and climate analysis on a sqlite database.
+A climate app API was created using Flask to contain the analysis.

 ## Background